 Although some people may experience improvements in their mood after starting treatment for PsA, this is not always the case.
 Therefore, it is best to talk with a doctor if these symptoms persist.

 A person should see a doctor if they have any new or worsening signs of psoriasis or PsA.
 If a person has psoriasis, and there is a family history of psoriatic disease, the doctor may recommend testing for PsA.

 The severity of PsA can range from mild to severe, and it can lead to joint damage and reduce a person’s quality of life.

-However, new treatment options are proving effective for managing the condition, especially if the person begins therapy in the early stages.
+However, new treatment options are proving effective for managing the condition, especially if the person starts them when the condition is in the early stages.

 How do I know if I have PsA or rheumatoid arthritis?

 It can be difficult to tell PsA and rheumatoid arthritis apart in the early stages.
 In either case, you will need to consult a rheumatologist to help identify which arthritis type you have.

 Blood tests can help identify one or the other, but this is not always conclusive.
 Time will eventually show which type you have, as PsA may involve psoriasis plaques on the body or “sausage digits,” and RA will likely have symmetrical arthritic locations, which means that it may affect both hands instead of one.